Being involved in a serious accident can be terrifying.

 - Damages.
-If you’ve suffered a mild injury, your recovery award likely will be small; if you’ve suffered a moderate injury, your recovery award will be moderate; if you’ve suffered a significant injury, the chances of receiving a larger settlement increase.
-This is because your settlement will be based, in large part, on the degree of damages you’ve suffered, both economic and noneconomic.
+If you’ve suffered a mild injury, your recovery award likely will be small; a moderate injury, your recovery award will be moderate; if you’ve suffered a significant injury, the chances of receiving a larger settlement increase.
+Your settlement will be based, in large part, on the degree of damages you’ve suffered, both economic and noneconomic.

 - Coverage.
-One thing that can be incredibly frustrating for an injury victim is a situation where another party caused harm, your damages are significant, yet no insurance policy is in place to pay for damages.
-While you may pursue damages directly against the at-fault party, if they don’t have insurance coverage that applies, recovering the settlement you deserve may be very difficult or even impossible.
+When your damages are significant, yet no insurance policy is in place to pay for damages–it’s frustrating.
+If the at-fault party doesn’t have insurance coverage that applies, you might have issues.
+Recovering the settlement you deserve may be very difficult or even impossible.

 Call VanDerGinst Law Today to Learn More

-If you were in an accident in Iowa and have suffered a personal injury, you may be able to bring forth a personal injury claim.
+If you were in an accident in Iowa, you may be able to bring forth a personal injury claim.